Why do OKRs fail?

 We, at Gtmhub – just as other vendors – will give advice and point out solutions, but the fact is that OKRs are not a right fit for every team.
 In this post we will share what we’ve learned over the years working with different businesses – as well as what we’ve learned from our own experience.
 We’ll focus on the reasons why teams failed and/or abandoned OKRs.

 In our experience, the reasons for OKRs to fail are either technical or fundamental.
 Technical reasons are fixable, though it’s not always easy.
-On the other hand, fundamental problems are a sign that organization should look into different management methodologies.
+On the other hand, fundamental problems are a sign that anF organization should look into different management methodologies.

 1. The Google video

 I have yet to talk to a person about OKRs that doesn’t mention the Google video as the place where they’ve first learned about OKRs.
-It really is a great video and has done amazing thing for evangelizing OKRs to a wider audience.
+It really is a great video and has done amazing things for evangelizing OKRs to a wider audience.

 The problem however is, that when people start (and end!?) with that video, often they have a solution and are looking for a problem.
 Obviously, most – if not all – companies aspire to be like Google.
 Taken outside of context, however, it is trying to be like Steve Jobs by being harsh to your colleagues.